-Your sciatic nerve begins at your spinal cord, goes through your hips and buttocks, and then branches down each leg.
-This nerve is the body’s longest nerve and one of the most important ones, as it has a direct effect on your ability to control and feel your legs.
-When this nerve is irritated, you will experience sciatica.
+Your sciatic nerve begins at your spinal cord, runs through your hips and buttocks, and then branches down each leg.
+This nerve is your body’s longest nerve and one of the most important ones.
+It has a direct effect on your ability to control and feel your legs.
+When this nerve is irritated, you’ll experience sciatica.

-Sciatica is a sensation that can manifest itself as a moderate to excruciating pain that you feel in your back, buttocks, and legs.
+Sciatica is a sensation that can manifest itself as a moderate to severe pain in your back, buttocks, and legs.
 You may also feel weakness or numbness in these areas.
-Sciatica is a symptom caused by an underlying injury to the nerve or to an area that impacts the nerve, such as your vertebrae (the bones in the neck and back).
+Sciatica is a symptom caused by an underlying injury to your sciatic nerve or an area that impacts the nerve, such as your vertebrae, which are the bones in your neck and back.

-According to the American Academy of Orthopaedic Surgeons, sciatica is most likely to occur to those between 30 and 50 years old.
-(AAOS, 2007)
+Sciatica is most likely to occur to people between the ages of 30 and 50 years old.

-Sciatica can be caused by a number of conditions that involve the spine and that can affect the nerves running along your back.
-Other times, the cause is an injury, such as falling or spinal/sciatic nerve tumors.
+Sciatica can be caused by a number of conditions that involve your spine and can affect the nerves running along your back.
+It can also be caused by an injury, for example from falling, or spinal or sciatic nerve tumors.

 Common conditions that can cause sciatica are described below.

 Your vertebrae, or spinal bones, are separated by pieces of cartilage.
 Cartilage is filled with a thick, clear material to ensure flexibility and cushioning while you move around.
 Herniated disks occur when the first layer of the cartilage rips.
-The substance inside can extrude and compress the sciatic nerve, resulting in lower limb pain and numbness.
-It is estimated that one in every 50 people will experience a herniated disk in their lifetime, according to the American Academy of Orthopaedic Surgeons.
-(AAOS, 2007)
+The substance inside can compress your sciatic nerve, resulting in lower limb pain and numbness.
+It’s estimated that one in every 50 people will experience a herniated disk in their lifetime, according to the American Academy of Orthopaedic Surgeons.

-Also called lumbar spinal stenosis, this condition is characterized by the abnormal narrowing of the upper or lower spinal canal.
-This narrowing puts pressure on the spinal cord and the sciatic nerve roots.
+Spinal stenosis is also called lumbar spinal stenosis.
+It’s characterized by the abnormal narrowing of your lower spinal canal.
+This narrowing puts pressure on your spinal cord and your sciatic nerve roots.

-This is one of the associated conditions of degenerative disk disorder.
-When one spinal bone (vertebra) extends forward over another, the extended spinal bone can pinch your sciatic nerve.
+Spondylolisthesis is one of the associated conditions of degenerative disk disorder.
+When one spinal bone, or vertebra, extends forward over another, the extended spinal bone can pinch your sciatic nerve.

 When to Seek Medical Attention

-Seek immediate medical attention in the case of the following symptoms:
+Seek immediate medical attention if you experience the following symptoms:

 - Your pain comes after a severe injury or accident.

-- You have sudden, excruciating pain in your lower back or leg that is coupled with numbness or muscle weakness in that same leg.
+- You have sudden, excruciating pain in your lower back or leg that’s coupled with numbness or muscle weakness in that same leg.

-- You are not able to control your bladder or bowels (symptom of cauda equina syndrome).
+- You’re unable to control your bladder or bowels, which are the symptoms of cauda equina syndrome.

 Cauda Equina Syndrome

-- inability to control your bladder or bowels (this includes retaining waste as well)
+- an inability to control your bladder or bowels, which can result in incontinence or retention of waste

-- pain, numbness, or weakness in one or both of your legs, making it hard to get up after sitting; you may notice yourself stumbling when trying to get up
+- weakness in one or both of your legs, making it hard to get up after sitting

-- a noticeable progression or sudden severe loss of feeling in your lower body area, which includes the area between the legs, the buttocks, the inner thighs, the backs of the legs, and the heels and entire foot
+- a noticeable progression or sudden severe loss of feeling in your lower body, which includes the area between your legs, buttocks, inner thighs, heels, and entire foot

-The next round of diagnosis is for individuals who have dealt with sciatica for longer than a month or have a major illness such as cancer.
-Nerve tests will allow your doctor to examine the way nerve impulses are being conducted by the nerve and see if there are any abnormalities.
-Imaging tests will allow a doctor to get a look at your spine, which will help him or her to determine the sciatica’s cause.
-The most common imaging tests used to diagnose sciatica and to find its cause are:
+The next round of diagnosis is for people who have dealt with sciatica for longer than a month or have a major illness, such as cancer.
+Nerve tests will allow your doctor to examine how nerve impulses are being conducted by your sciatic nerve and learn if there are any abnormalities.
+Imaging tests will allow your doctor to get a look at your spine, which will help them determine the cause of your sciatica.

-Upon first diagnosis of sciatica, your doctor will often give you tips for treating your sciatica pain.
-One of the most important things to remember is to keep your daily activities going as much as possible, as lying in bed or avoiding activity can create a worse situation than you started with.
+Upon first diagnosis of sciatica, your doctor will likely give you tips for treating your sciatica pain.
+You should continue your daily activities as much as possible.
+Lying in bed or avoiding activity can worsen your condition.

 Some commonly suggested at-home treatments are described below.

 You can purchase ice packs or even use a package of frozen vegetables.
-Wrap the ice pack or frozen vegetables in a towel and then apply to the affected area for 20 minutes a day, several times a day during the first few days of pain.
+Wrap the ice pack or frozen vegetables in a towel and apply it to the affected area for 20 minutes per day, several times per day, during the first few days of pain.
 This will help to reduce swelling and ease pain.

 You can also purchase hot packs or a heating pad.
-It is recommended that you use ice the first couple of days.
+It’s recommended that you use ice during the first couple of days to reduce swelling.
 After two or three days, switch to heat.
 If you continue to have pain, try alternating between ice and heat therapy.

-Gentle stretching of the lower back can also be helpful.
-A good way to do quality stretching is to get personal, one-on-one physical therapy or even yoga instruction from a physical therapist or instructor who is aware of and trained in dealing with your injury.
+Gently stretching your lower back can also be helpful.
+To learn how to stretch properly, get personal, one-on-one physical therapy or even yoga instruction from a physical therapist or instructor trained to deal with your injury.

-Over-the-counter medications, such as aspirin and ibuprofen, can also help with pain, inflammation and swelling.
-Be careful using aspirin excessively due to its potential complications, which include stomach bleeding and ulcers.
+Over-the-counter medications, such as aspirin and ibuprofen, can also help with pain, inflammation, and swelling.
+Be careful about using aspirin excessively, since it can cause complications, such as stomach bleeding and ulcers.

 The more you stay active, the more endorphins your body releases.
-Endorphins are painkillers made by the body.
-Keep to low-impact activities at first, such as swimming and stationary bicycling.
+Endorphins are painkillers made by your body.
+Stick to low-impact activities at first, such as swimming and stationary bicycling.
 As your pain decreases and your endurance improves, create an exercise regimen that includes aerobics, core stability, and strength training.
-A regimen with these components can decrease the risk of future back problems.
-(Mayo, 2010)
+A regimen with these components can decrease your risk of future back problems.

-If at-home treatments fail to treat your pain effectively, the doctor might suggest that you take further measures, including:
+If at-home treatments fail to treat your pain effectively, your doctor might suggest that you take further measures.

-- physical therapy: Exercises will help to improve posture and strengthen back muscles.
+Exercises in physical therapy can help to improve your posture and strengthen your back muscles.

-- prescription medication: Doctors might prescribe muscle relaxers, narcotic pain relief, and even antidepressants.
+Your doctor might prescribe muscle relaxers, narcotic pain relief, or antidepressants.
 Antidepressants can increase your body’s endorphin production.

-- epidural steroid injections: Corticosteroid medications are injected into an area called the epidural space.
-The epidural space is the fluid that surrounds your spinal cord.
+Corticosteroid medications are injected into an area called the epidural space, which is the canal that surrounds your spinal cord.
 Because of side effects, these injections are given on a limited basis.

-- surgery: Surgery may be needed for severe pain or situations in which you have lost control of your bowel and bladder.
-The two most common types of surgery are diskectomy and microdiskectomy.
-Diskectomy is the removal of the part of the disk that is pressing on the sciatic nerve.
-Microdiskectomy is disk removal done through a small cut while the doctor utilizes a microscope.
+Surgery may be needed for severe pain or situations in which you have lost control of your bowel and bladder or have developed weakness in certain muscle groups of the lower extremity.
+The two most common types of surgery are discectomy, in which part of the disk that’s pressing on your sciatic nerve is removed, and microdiscectomy, in which the disk removal is done through a small cut while your doctor uses a microscope.

-The world of alternative medicine is growing in popularity.
+Alternative medicine is growing in popularity.
 There are a number of alternative remedies for sciatica.
-These include:
+These include the following:

-- acupuncture: Sterilized needles are inserted at key points to affect the flow of energy within your body.
+- An acupuncturist can insert sterilized needles at key points to affect the flow of energy in your body.
 This procedure is virtually painless.

-- chiropractic care: A chiropractor will manipulate your spine to achieve maximum spinal mobility.
+- A chiropractor can manipulate your spine to achieve maximum spinal mobility.

-- hypnosis: A trained professional will induce hypnosis.
-Hypnosis is intended to put a patient in a very relaxed, focused state of mind, which will allow him or her to best receive healthy suggestions and instructions.
+- A trained professional can induce hypnosis, which is intended to put you in a very relaxed, focused state of mind, allowing you to best receive healthy suggestions and instructions.
 In the case of sciatic pain, the messages might involve pain relief.

-The following steps can assist you in preventing sciatica or from keeping it from reoccurring:
+The following steps can help you prevent sciatica or keep it from occurring again:

 - Exercise often.
 Strengthening your back muscles and your stomach or core muscles is the key to maintaining a healthy back.

 - Mind your posture.
-Make sure your chairs offer proper support for your back.
-You should be able to place your feet on the floor, and make sure to use your armrests.
+Make sure your chairs offer proper support for your back, place your feet on the floor while sitting, and use your armrests.

 - Mind how you move.
-Take care of yourself.
-Lift heavy objects the proper way by bending at the knees and keeping your back straight.
+Lift heavy objects in the proper way, by bending at your knees and keeping your back straight.